 I visited my grandmother in a rehab facility years ago and hated the sounds and the odors.
 Can I expect something better?

 Most people who have not been in a facility in at least 10 years are surprised at how beautiful and comfortable a rehab setting such as ours actually is.
-The #1 comment on our Oak Brook Care’s satisfaction surveys is how amazed patients and their families are at our facility’s comfort and elegance.
+The number one comment on our satisfaction surveys is how amazed patients and their families are at our facility’s comfort and elegance.
 Take a tour and see for yourself.

 What if I don’t want to share a room with someone who is old and sick?

 We understand the importance of privacy and the need for peace and quiet.
 It is difficult – if not impossible – to heal without uninterrupted rest.
 That is why we offer private rooms for anyone who calls ahead to reserve a space with us.
 You can put that fear to rest!

 Isn’t skilled rehab the same thing as a nursing home with a fancier name?

 Skilled rehab and nursing homes are very different.
 Here’s why: in the past, only the old and sick went to facilities other than hospitals.
 Today that just isn’t true: 80% of people coming out of hospitals finish their recuperation in a skilled nursing facility that offers inpatient rehabilitation.